-The entire valley was listed as an UNESCO Heritage site in 2000.
+The entire valley was listed as a UNESCO World Heritage site in 2000.
 That gives you another reason to visit this gorgeous valley.
 The towns and landscapes of the Wachau Valley have survived the test of changing times, whilst keeping the natural evolution intact.

 There are many ways to get to the Wachau Valley.

-- Easiest way is to arrive in Vienna (or Vienna International Airport, if flying from overseas).
+- Wachau Valley by car – The easiest way is to arrive in Vienna (or Vienna International Airport, if flying from overseas like United States, Canada, or New Zealand).
 Once in Vienna, you can rent a car and drive to Wachau (about 1 hour).

-- There are morning trains available from Vienna to Wachau and it costs about 15 Euros.
-Westbanhof is a train station connects Vienna to the countryside.
+- Vienna to Wachau Valley train – There are morning trains available from Vienna to Wachau and it costs about 15 Euros.
+Westbanhof is a train station that connects Vienna to the countryside.
 This station has city trains as well as ‘rural’ trains which are called OBB trains.

 - Traveling to Wachau is possible by local transit as well.
-It does take 2.50 hours and the journey is a combination of transit train and buses.
+It does take 2.50 hours and the journey is a combination of transit trains and buses.

 - A cruise lasts about 3 hours+ (return trip) and you can explore both Krem and the Melk towns.
-There is an amazing combo ticket which includes the train fare, cruise and entrance to the Melk Abbey.
-More about it here
+There is an amazing combo ticket which includes the transport fare from Vienna, cruise, and entrance to the Dürnstein Castle.

 Early summer or autumn is the best time to explore the Wachau Valley and experience the beautiful greenery.
 We visited during early spring in March and depending on the forecast, some days could be gloomy and rainy!